 Risk management is fully integrated in the investment process to ensure that positions always meet predefined guidelines.

-Based on transaction prices, the fund's return was 0.41%.
-The fund performed strongly in August.
-Performance was generated by the short duration position in US futures that was in place for the full month and a short duration position in Japan for part of the month.
-Year-to-date, the fund has strongly outperformed cash – its benchmark – by benefiting from lower yields in the first weeks of the year and in Japan in the first half of the year, and by benefiting from rising yields in February, April and June-August.
+Based on transaction prices, the fund's return was 0.78%.
+The fund outperformed strongly in October, thanks to the short duration position in US bond futures.
+The fund had short duration positions in German and US bonds; the US position was closed in late October.
+The US short position contributed positively and the German position made a neutral contribution to performance.
+Year-to-date, the fund has strongly outperformed cash – its benchmark – by benefiting from lower yields in the first weeks of the year and in Japan in the first half of the year, and by benefiting from rising yields in February, April and June-October.
 All active duration positions are based on the outcomes of our quantitative duration model.